Skip to Content

 Inner planets<1% combinedMercury, Venus, Earth, Mars — negligible

-The vector balance (whether the 2D forces cancel at all times) depends on how the ascending nodes precess over time.
-In the model’s single-mode approximation (one precession rate per planet), the vector balance degrades to ~72% over time as the ascending nodes go out of sync.
-In a multi-mode representation (7 eigenfrequencies per planet, matching secular perturbation theory), vector balance is maintained at 100% — but this property holds for ANY set of frequencies, not just specific ones.
+The 42/58 split of L × sin(i_J2000) magnitudes is not a balance by itself — the actual Law 3 scalar balance uses a different weight formula (w_j = √(m·a(1-e²))/d × amp) and produces the 99.9974% balance.
+The model achieves 99.9974% scalar balance — the structural weights of the in-phase group closely match those of the anti-phase group.
+This is a genuine physical constraint that selects the Fibonacci d-values.
+The vector balance (whether the 2D forces cancel at all times) depends on how the ascending nodes precess: in the model’s single-mode approximation, vector balance degrades to ~72% over time as nodes go out of sync; in a multi-mode representation (7 eigenfrequencies per planet, matching secular perturbation theory), vector balance is maintained at 100% — but this property holds for any frequencies, not just specific ones.

 PlanetPeriodNote